Appkube-awsx/awsx-cost/awsx-costSpikes/README.md

 This plugin subcommand will implement the Apis' related to costData for all services , primarily the following API's:

-- CostData
+- CostSpike

 In cost data you can receive reports that break down your costs by the hour, day, or month, by product or product resource, or by tags that you define yourself.

-This cli collect data from metric / logs / traces of the costData for all services and produce the cost data in a form that Appkube Platform expects.
+This cli collect data from metric / logs / traces of the costSpike for all services and produce the cost data in a form that Appkube Platform expects.

 This CLI , interacts with other Appkube services like Appkube vault , Appkube cloud CMDB so that it can talk with cloud services as well as filter and sort the information in terms of product/services, so that Appkube platform gets the data that it expects from the cli.